Explaining a disability when applying for jobs

 At the interview

-If you’ve decided you don’t wish to declare your disability ahead of the interview and believe you don’t need any reasonable adjustments made for the interview itself, then it might be the interview is the stage where you’d like to explain your disability face to face with the employer.
+If you’ve decided not to declare your disability before the interview and don’t need any reasonable adjustments for the interview itself, then the interview may be the stage where you’d like to explain your disability with the employer.

-Similarly, if you’ve already mentioned your disability in the application process, you might see the interview as an opportunity to expand on this, only giving as much information as you feel is needed and / or that you feel comfortable with.
+If you’ve already mentioned your disability in the application process, you might see the interview as an opportunity to expand on this.
+Give as much information as you feel is needed and you feel comfortable with.

-Use the time to talk about your achievements, any positive outcomes of dealing with your disability and to promote your experience and skills.
-Your disability shouldn’t be the main focus of the interview.
+Use the time to talk about your achievements and to promote your experience and skills.
+Your disability shouldn’t be the focus of the interview.

-Finally, you could choose to wait until you’re employed and in the job before advising the employer of your disability.
-You may wish to undertake your role for a few days (or weeks) to see if your condition even affects your ability to do the job.
+Finally, you could choose to wait until you’re in the job before telling the employer about your disability.
+You may wish to do your role for a few days (or weeks) to see if you need access arrangements to be comfortable in your workplace.
+You can talk about your requirements to your line manager.
+You may also have a Human Resources department at your work that you can talk to.

 How to explain a disability with employersClick here to listen 895